dougeby/IntuneDocs/intune/app-configuration-managed-browser.md

 > [!NOTE]
 > Device registration is a simple check-in with the Azure AD service.
 It does not require full device enrollment and does not give IT any additional privileges on the device.

-## Create a Managed Browser app configuration
+## Create a protected browser app configuration

 1. Sign into the [Azure portal](https://portal.azure.com).
 2. Choose **All services** > **Intune**.
 Intune is located in the **Monitoring + Management** section.